wltrup/LinearLookupTable/README.md

 **LinearLookupTable** is a Swift Package Manager package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above,  that efficiently implements a generic (in the Swift sense) *linearly*-interpolated and dynamically-sampled look-up table: given a function `f(x)` and its derivative `f'(x)`, a table is built that stores values of `x` and `f(x)` at specific points in some interval `[a,b]` provided by the client code.
 The derivative is necessary to dynamically determine  where to sample `f(x)` for maximum efficiency and accuracy.

+For a *cubic*-interpolated version of this package, head to [CubicLookupTable](https://github.com/wltrup/CubicLookupTable).

+Which one should you choose to use?
+That depends entirely on your needs.
+The main advantage of a linearly-interpolated table is that it's cheaper, both computationally and memory-wise, than a cubic-interpolated table but it's also less accurate for the same table size.
+Also, linear interpolation does not preserve the continuity of the interpolated function's derivative.
+If that's important to you, you should use a cubic-interpolated table.

 ```swift
 public struct LinearLookupTable <T: BinaryFloatingPoint> {